We have come to a greater awareness of the spiritual gifts God gives his people. We understand from Scripture some basic points:

 Historically, the most controversial gift has been tongues.
 It was controversial on the day of Pentecost in Jerusalem; it was controversial a few years later in Caesarea; it was controversial later on in Corinth.
 Throughout the centuries, small groups of Christians have occasionally spoken in tongues, almost always generating controversy.

 Today, millions of Christians speak in tongues.
 Some are found in Roman Catholic churches, some in liberal mainstream groups, some in conservative evangelical churches, and many in Pentecostal denominations.
 Even though tongues-speaking has such diverse participants, it is still controversial.
-So now, I hope to give some perspective on this practice, both to help people who are afraid of it, and those who think too highly of this gift.
+So I hope to give some perspective on this, both to help people who are afraid of it, and those who think too highly of this gift.

 The modern resurgence of tongue-speaking is generally traced to the turn of the century.
 In 1900, Charles Parham and a small group in Kansas began to speak in tongues after studying about this gift in the Bible.
 In 1906, Parham went to Los Angeles and spoke at the Azusa Street Mission Revival (no connection with Azusa Pacific University), and the movement quickly spread from there.